 Proper ventilation shall be provided for excess heat and odors.
 Floors shall have hard washable surfaces in areas where tinting or shampooing is done or where such chemicals as sodium hydroxide, peroxide or thioglycolate are used.
 Floors shall be maintained in a clean state at all times.
 Toilets shall meet requirements of the regulations governing plumbing in the public code.

-Effective sanitizing solution shall be used for brushes, combs, and other implements.
+Effective EPA-approved sanitizing solution shall be used for brushes, combs, and other implements.

 An adequate supply of hot and cold running water at proper temperature from a municipal or approved private source shall be provided for service of customers, cleanliness of employees, and for washing of floors, walls, ceilings, and equipment.
 There shall be a minimum of one hand washing facility conveniently located in or adjacent to each private treatment room and in each work area and bathroom in order to provide for proper hand washing.

 No person shall engage in the practice of tattooing unless the person is a licensed tattoo technician per Connecticut General Statutes Chapter 387a, Sections 20-266n through 20-266s.